transloadit/uppy/website/src/docs/angular.md

 #### CSS

-The `UppyAngularDashboardModule` component requires the following CSS for styling (added to your component decorator).
+The `UppyAngularDashboardModule` component requires the following CSS for styling (added to your component decorator or to your `angular.json`).
 You can also provide your own styles if you prefer:

 ```typescript
 @Component(